uit-no/research-software.uit.no/content/projects.md

 - We parallelized over data chunks which can be processed independently.

+## Helping a student getting an R script to run

+In this short project we helped with the dependency installation step.

 ## Helping two students installing Python software for a course

 Two students approached us to help installing software and dependencies which